ConsoleMage/inventory-management-system/README.md

 - switch statement was used to direct the flow of the application.

 ### 3. Control Structures (foreach and while)
-- while statement starts the program, ensuring it exits only when user selects "Exit".
+- while statement starts the program and ensures it exits only when the user selects "Exit".
 - foreach statement iterates through the inventory and prints product information for each item.

 ### 4. GitHub Copilot